reusablejs/reusable/docs/intro.md

+---
+id: intro
+title: Introduction
+sidebar_label: Introduction
+---

 ## What?

 Reusable is a library for reusing state and business logic.

 ## Should I use this now?

-This is a very early stage alpha
-If you want to start experimenting with it and share feedback - yes If you need it for a production app - no
+This is a very early stage alpha.
+You can start experimenting with it and share feedback.

-## Why?
+It works. but don't use it for production, yet.

+## Why do we need Reusable?

 Reusable solves the problems that state management is meant for, with a simple and clean API, inspired and based on React hooks API.